Verified email at fkip.unila.ac.id

 University of Lampung

 My research is primarily focused on Indonesia, particularly the study of local Lampung music, music learning and the use of technology, and community-based music learning.
-In 2017, I published "Introduction to the Performing Arts of Lampung," and in 2018, I released the music notation book "Notation of Gamolan Pekhing Lampung Learning."
-The rest, I write books and articles on Music Education, Technology in Music Education, Popular Music of Lampung, Traditional Music of Lampung, Lampungnese Performing Arts, and Community Based-Music Learning.
+In 2017, I published "Introduction to the Performing Arts of Lampung," and in 2018, I released the music notation book "Notation of Gamolan Pekhing Lampung The rest, I write books and articles on Music Education, Technology in Music Education, Popular Music of Lampung, Traditional Music of Lampung, Lampungnese Performing Arts, and Community Based-Music Learning.
 As an active social media user, I also link my curiosity by revealing the use of social media and digital platforms in music education.

-I am currently pursuing my doctoral studies at the State University of Semarang (UNNES), focusing on preserving local music in the Lampung community through informal education, particularly in "Gitar Tunggal Lampung."
-Local music learning accounts have been labeled as local music pedagogy due to immersive fieldwork
+I am currently pursuing my doctoral studies at the State University of Semarang (UNNES), focusing on preserving local music in the Lampung community through informal education, particularly in "Gitar Tunggal Local music learning accounts have been labeled as local music pedagogy due to immersive fieldwork

 Doctoral: Art Education (Music)